batcholi/XenonCode/README.md

 - `||` or `or` conditional OR

 ## Other operators
-- `.` (trail operator) refer to a sub-item of an array (or of a built-in function) or call a trailing function on the leading variable
+- `.` (trail operator) refer to a sub-item of an array (or of a built-in function) or call a trailing function on the leading variable, or a member of an object
 - `:` (typecast operator) cast as another type
 - `&` (concat operator) concatenate texts
 - `!` (not operator) reverses a boolean value or expression (non-zero numbers become 0, and 0 becomes 1)